-Payday loans are small, short term loans – usually less than £500.
-They are meant to tide people over until they next get paid, at which point the loan is supposed to be repaid in full.
+Payday loans are small, short term loans, usually less than £500.
+They are meant to help people until they next get paid, at which point the loan is supposed to be repaid in full.

 Interest rates for payday loans are very high.
 The annual percentage rate (APR) can be as much as 4,000%.

 If you can’t pay the money back when it’s due, the lender will often ‘roll over’ the loan for another month and you’ll run up extra interest charges.
 You may also have to pay a penalty fee.

 Many payday loan firms do business online, but there are some on the high street too.

 Applying for a payday loan online usually involves filling in a form on the lender’s website.
 Often you’ll be asked to provide more details by phone or post.
 Some lenders may also ask you to fax personal documents.